knpuniversity/behat/knpu/javascript-debugging-screenshots.md

 What about debugging in JavaScript?
 Change your scenario so it fails: change the "Name" field to look for a non-existent "Product Name".
 Here's the problem: you can try to watch the browser, but it happens so quickly that it's hard to see what went wrong.
-In the terminal, the error tells us us that there isn't a field called "Product Name". but with nothing else to help.
+In the terminal, the error tells us that there isn't a field called "Product Name", but with nothing else to help.
 Was there an error on the page?
 Are we on the wrong page?
 Is the field calling something else?
 Why won't someone tell us what's going on!?